Mashable

 Categories: IT General, Technology

-Today's Wordle answer should be easy to solve if you're full of it.
+Today's Wordle answer should be easy to solve if you have great style.

 If you just want to be told today's word, you can jump to the bottom of this article for today's Wordle solution revealed.
 But if you'd rather solve it yourself, keep reading for some clues, tips, and strategies to assist you.